Exact dimer phase with anisotropic interaction for one dimensional magnets: Model and Hamiltonian

-where $[i,i+1] = {1\over \sqrt{2}}|\uparrow_i \downarrow_{i+1} - \downarrow_i \uparrow_{i+1}\rangle$ represents the singlet dimer between neighboring sites.
-These two states have the same energy.
-There are several ways to extend this model to more intriguing conditions, for example, in the presence of some proper long-range interactions\cite{kumar2002quantum}, the GSs can still be exactly dimerized.
-When generalized to integer spins, it may support SPT phases with non-Abelian excitations\cite{alford1990interactions,blaizot1994non,gils2009collective,furukawa2012ground}.
+There are several ways to extend this model to more intriguing and more realistic conditions, considering the possible anisotropy in real materials.
+For example, in the presence of some proper long-range interactions \cite{kumar2002quantum}, the GSs can still be exactly dimerized using the constructive approach in section \ref{sec-introduction}.
+When this model is generalized to integer spins, it may support SPT phases \cite{hindmarsh2016new,politis2016non,gils2009collective,furukawa2012ground}.
+However, in the presence of anisotropy as discussed above, which can not be solved analytically, the physics is largely unclear.